 As an example, Microsoft's hybrid connectivity offers both Internet and network connectivity.
 This is effectively an extension of a tiered infrastructure via virtual networks (Ormond, Dial & Martin, 2017).
 Amazon's AWS approach is a similar security management service for rule configuration and management across your accounts and applications.
 Compliance is maintained with a common set of security enforced at the enterprise level in a consistent, hierarchical manner.
-It permits one to launch resources into a virtual self-defined network (Barr, 2018).
+It permits one to launch resources into a virtual self-defined network resembling a traditional datacenter network (Barr, 2018).